-these pomegranate seeds have a faint sweetness and a tang to them. in india we use them basically as souring agents in curry recipes and even in stuffed parathas. you can even add them to your salads. they add a good dose of flavor and taste to any dish.
+These pomegranate seeds have a faint sweetness and a tang to them. in India we use them basically as souring agents in curry recipes and even in stuffed parathas.
+You can even add them to your salads.
+They add a good dose of flavor and taste to any dish.

-you can also have this pomegranate chutney as a side dish with an indian meal. if stored in fridge then the pomegranate chutney stays well for 3-4 days.
+You can also have this pomegranate chutney as a side dish with an Indian meal.
+If stored in fridge then the pomegranate chutney stays well for 3-4 days.

 - 1 medium sized onion, chopped

-- ½ cup fresh coriander leaves, chopped (dhania patta)
+- ½ cup fresh coriander leaves, chopped

-- ¼ cup fresh mint leaves, chopped (pudina patta)
+- ¼ cup fresh mint leaves, chopped

-- ½ tsp cumin or cumin powder (jeera)
+- ½ teaspoon cumin or cumin powder

 - 1 green chili, chopped